Business News

 (Our insights come from conversations with over 2000 executives world-wide.)

-Behaviours are effects; bias is the cause.
 Behavioural training has significant limits, and they are known – lack of engagement, lack of enforcement, unclear metrics, resistance to change.
 Ebbinghaus states that 50% of information from new training is lost within an hour.
 Research by the Association for Talent Development (ATD) found that only 21% of surveyed organizations believe they are effective in developing leaders.
 In other words, behavioural training just does not stick, even when the people are engaged and genuinely intend to change.

-The one thing executives do not have is time to reflect.
-Therefore, asking executives to take more time to reflect on matters that they will feel are not directly relevant to their performance is counterproductive, and the research shows as much.
 So how do we harness heuristics while upskilling emotional intelligence and interpersonal skills?
 The answer – UB training needs to serve Nick’s goals.
-That is the only way he will genuinely connect with them.
+That is the only way he will genuinely connect with the recommendations.
 How do we do this?
-The recent innovation to leadership training – Business Epistemology – requires rebuilding an executive team’s knowledge ecosystem so that real-time incentives for perception change are affected.
-Behaviour is an effect; beliefs and motivation are the cause.
+The recent innovation to leadership training – Business Epistemology – requires rebuilding an executive team’s knowledge ecosystem so that real-time incentives for beahvioural change are affected.
+Again, behaviour is an effect; beliefs and motivation are the cause.
 Standard UB training changes the effect.
-I suggest we change the cause.
-Moreover, Nick is a task-oriented problem solver, rather than people-oriented.
+I suggest we change the cause, especiall for someone like Nick who is a task-oriented problem solver rather than people-oriented leader.
 The ecosystem recognises this and needs to leverage his gift.

 This is the innovation in conflict management advanced by Business Epistemology – it takes the faults of one leader, and finds the solution in the leadership team.
-If Nick has UB towards women, teaching him how to talk and listen to them cannot be effective.
+If Nick has UB towards women, teaching him how to talk and listen will have limited effect.
 Instead, the Business Epistemology approach goes to where Nick is and what he wants.
 If he wants more clients, insight, collaboration, and eventually commercial growth, he needs to see the achievement of this through his team and how a healthy flow of knowledge in this ecosystem can only serve to achieve his ends.
 This requires keeping his executive team talking to him, talking to each other, each seeing themselves as inter-dependant and necessary parts of a larger system.

 Therefore, when he next meets one of his women executives, he doesn’t see a woman (or any gender for that matter), but a source of what he wants for the success of his business.
-The consequence is she then feels valued, part of the team, and trusted, whereas previously she may have felt inadequate, and a diversity token.
+The consequence is that she then feels valued, part of the team, and trusted, whereas previously she may have felt inadequate, and a diversity token.
 This will go much further to changing Nick’s behaviour once he is given a reason to change – the reason he wants and believes in.

 Scroll